Call Now

 What are the benefits of having a monthly payroll?

 There are advantages to having a monthly payroll instead of a weekly or quarterly payroll.
-For example, a monthly payroll is often better suited for employees.
+For example, a monthly payroll is often better suited for employees – it’s a valuable tool for morale.
 Hardly anybody will be happy waiting until the end of every quarter to get paid, yet being paid every week is sometimes too often!
 People would generally prefer one lump sum at the end of the month.
 The most important thing is that the payment terms are outlined in the employment contract.

 By issuing a monthly payroll, you’ll also have enough time between paydays to organise your payments to HMRC and your employees.
 You might struggle to do this if you issue the payroll on a weekly basis.